 Why we love Learn Bahasa Indonesian:

-- Save your favorite phrases
+- Ability to store your favorite phrases

-Why we love Learning Indonesian:
+Why we love Learn Indonesian:

-8. Rasa Bahasa
+9. Rasa Bahasa

 Why we love Rasa Bahasa: